 13.1 Books and Records.

-For a period of thirty-six (36) months from creation of the records, Owner shall maintain and make available for audit by the ISO complete operations records for the Generating Facility(ies) .
+For a period of thirty-six (36) months from creation of the records, Owner shall maintain and make available for audit by the ISO complete operations records for the Generating Facility(ies) and the delivery transactions at the Palo Verde Delivery Point for Summer Period 2001.
 Such records shall include, where applicable:

 information for each Dispatch Notice and Incremental Dispatch Notice issued by the ISO under this Agreement regarding the availability of the Generating Facility and the MWs delivered in response to such Dispatch Notice and/or Incremental Dispatch Notice;